doc4d/docs/docs/WebServer/http-request-handler.md

 The called URL is: http://127.0.0.1:8044/putFile?fileName=testFile

 The binary content of the file is put in the body of the request and a POST verb is used.
+The file name is given as parameter (*fileName*) in the URL.
+It is received in the [`urlQuery`](../API/IncomingMessageClass.md#urlquery) object in the request.

 ```4d
     //UploadFile class